Recently Viewed:Waikiki Attractions Waikiki Attractions

-Waikiki has a variety of beaches to explore, from Duke Kahanamoku Beach near the Hilton Hawaiian Village Beach Resort and Spa to Kaimaina (San Souci) Beach near The New Otani Kaimana Beach Hotel.
+Waikiki has a variety of beaches to explore from Duke Kahanamoku Beach near the Hilton Hawaiian Village Beach Resort and Spa to Kaimana (San Souci) Beach near The New Otani Kaimana Beach Hotel.
 The main stretches of beach in Waikiki include:

-Waikiki has a variety of attractions to see, including the Waikiki Aquarium, the US Army Museum, and the Honolulu Zoo across the street from the 40-hectare Kapiolani Park.
+Waikiki has a variety of attractions to see including the Waikiki Aquarium, the U.S. Army Museum, and the Honolulu Zoo across the street from the 100-acre Kapiolani Park.
 Not far from Waikiki you can go on an Atlantis Submarine ride, take a tour of stunning Shangri La or enjoy the ocean views from the coastal Leahi (Diamond Head) Lookouts.

 Waikiki Historic Trail

 To learn more about Waikiki's history, take a stroll along the Waikiki Historic Trail, which highlights 23 historic sites, 19 of which are marked by Bronze surfboards with a wealth of historical information.